 Here we have an obscure three track orchestral album.
 Track titles include: Cuban Overture/Gershwin, Mexican Rhapsody/McBride and Latin-Amercian Symphonette/Gould.
 This is a fun album that wins you over first with the fab cover art and then the music, which has a nice period pop flavor to it.

-Here's an example of "what was the record label thinking"?
-When I find jackets that cost a small fortune to produce, the first question I ask is why did the label think that this recording was worth the cost of the packaging.
-Or was it just time, in the minds of those in charge, to invest in a "trend"?
+When I find jackets that cost a small fortune to produce, I ask why did the label think that this set was worth the cost of the packaging?
+Or was it just the right moment in time to invest in this type of "trend" marketing?

-The LP comes in a heavy gatefold jacket with a die-cut cover (the hat shape is punched out of the cover).
-There are three nicely designed pages fixed to the spine the feature 4-color and 2-color printing.
-Decca paid Richard Joseph, Esquire Travel Editor, to write the copy which is a somewhat dry history of the region.
+The LP comes in a heavy book-fold jacket that features a die-cut cover (the hat shape is punched out of the cover).
+There are three nicely designed pages fixed to the spine that feature 4-color and 2-color printing.
+Decca paid Richard Joseph, Esquire Travel Editor, to write the copy, which is a dry sounding history of the Caribbean.

-The album is constructed in such a way to be a "concept" album... meaning that the tracks blend into one another, bridged mainly by canned sound effects.
-The track I selected from side 2 may be the most "exciting".
-None of the tracks, in my opinion, mutually support one another so the effort to create a "seamless theme" is lost.
+The album seems to have been created as a "concept" album... meaning that the tracks blend into one another, bridged mainly by canned sound effects.
+The track I selected, from side 2, may be the most "exciting" of the lot.
+None of the tracks, in my opinion, support one another so that the effort to create "seamless" content or a flowing theme is lost.

-As you can tell from the sample, Decca at this time was competing against the likes of Martin Denny and Arthur Lyman along with a host of other artists and labels who were milking the folk and exotica trends and a tough market to crack with this product.
+Speneer was competing against the likes of Martin Denny and Arthur Lyman along with a host of other artists and labels who were milking the exotica market that they (Denny, Lyman, etc.) had created.
+There was lot of competition for buyers.

 Havana...
 2 A.M.